scarletkc/TabHere/docs/privacy-policy.md

 - API key, base URL, model ID, max output tokens, temperature, trigger delay, minimum trigger characters, shortcut key.
 - Allowed/blocked site lists.
-- “Disable on sensitive inputs” setting.
+- "Disable on sensitive inputs" setting.
-- “Developer debug mode” setting.
+- "Developer debug mode" setting.
 - Optional personalization text you enter in settings (this is included in the system prompt and sent to your configured AI provider).

 ### Debug logs (local only)

-If “Developer debug mode” is enabled, TabHere writes request/response details and prompt text to the browser console.
+If "Developer debug mode" is enabled, TabHere writes request/response details and prompt text to the browser console.
 These logs are not transmitted to the TabHere developer, but they may contain sensitive information because they reflect the text you typed and page context.

 ## How TabHere uses the data

 - To generate autocomplete/rewrite suggestions and display them in the page.
-- To test your API settings when you click “Test API”.
+- To test your API settings when you click "Test API".

 ## Where the data is sent